RIKASHIKI/RIKA/README.md

 npm start
 ```

-## HOW TO CONNECT TO MONGODB WHEN RUN IN HEROKU
+## HOW TO CONNECT TO MONGODB ON HEROKU
 * Create account and database in mongodb atlas [`watch here`](https://youtu.be/rPqRyYJmx2g)
 * when you already have a database, you just need to take mongourl
 * Put mongourl in Procfile `web: node . --db 'mongourl'`
-* Example `web: node . -- db 'Your Mongo URI'`

 ## FOR TERMUX/UBUNTU/SSH USER